Fran Tarkenton: Politics

 During the 2016 Republican National Convention, Tarkenton gave a speech endorsing Republican presidential nominee Donald Trump.

 NFL career statistics

-Personal/family life
+Personal life

 Tarkenton has been married twice and has four children.

-His first marriage was to Anna Elaine Merrell of Decatur, GA.
-They wed on December 22, 1960, at First Baptist Church in Decatur, Georgia, and divorced in March 1982.
+His first marriage was to Anna Elaine Merrell of Decatur, Georgia.
+They wed on December 22, 1960, at First Baptist Church in Decatur, and divorced in March 1982.
 They had three children: daughter Angela (born 1964), son Matthew (born 1968), and daughter Melissa (born 1969).

-Tarkenton married his second wife Linda Sebastian in the mid-1980s.
+Tarkenton married his second wife, Linda Sebastian, in the mid-1980s.
 They have one daughter, Hayley Gray Tarkenton (born 1988), a singer-songwriter.

+Tarkenton once dated actress Ali MacGraw in the 1980s.